 Dr. Peters is an Occupational Hygienist and Epidemiologist in the Department of Cancer Epidemiology and Prevention Research.
-Her research focuses on the impact of carcinogenic exposures occurring in workplace and community and environments.
-In particular, she is interested in minimizing exposures to known hazards (whether they be dusts, various chemicals, exhausts, or radiation) to reduce the risk of cancer for workers and Canadians in general.
+Her research focuses on the impacts of carcinogenic exposures occurring in workplace and community and environments.
+In particular, she is interested in minimizing exposures to known hazards (whether they be dusts, infectious diseases, various chemicals, exhausts, or radiation) to reduce the risk of occupational diseases including cancer for workers and Canadians in general.
 Key to these types of investigations is the complicated task of assessing people’s exposures that occurred in the past, and this area of expertise (exposure science or exposure assessment) is key to her program of research.

 Dr. Peters worked for 10 years as the Occupational Exposures Lead for CAREX Canada, a national carcinogen exposure surveillance project from Simon Fraser University, and she now co-leads CAREX (as of 2017).
 CAREX Canada has produced estimates of occupational and environmental carcinogens that detail where and how Canadians are at risk of exposure in their daily lives.
 Key to the work of Dr. Peters and her team at CAREX has been Knowledge Mobilization, which is the practice of ensuring that these important results make it into the hands of those who can make a difference in cancer prevention.
 She is also a national expert on UV radiation exposure in outdoor workers, including measurement studies and how to design sun safety programs for outdoor workers.
 Additionally, she is specially trained in considerations of sex and gender in epidemiological studies, and her Postdoctoral Fellowship focused on men’s occupational cancers and pathways to prevention.